-1. NOTIFICATION OF STUDENT VIOLATION: The Dean of Men's or Dean of Women's Office receives a report about a student's violation of school policy.
-Reports of student violations are generated by, but not limited to, resident assistants, house directors, security, public safety officials, and other staff and students.
-The dean will notify a student of the violation report and provides written details of the violation and its consequences.
-Secured copies of disciplinary documents are typically provided to appropriate college administrators.

-2. CONSEQUENCES: The administration reserves the right both to define the severity of the violation and to choose the appropriate consequences.
-Typically, fines and community service hours are issued to students who violate school policies or local citations, but for more serious violations, students may be suspended or even expelled.

-3. APPEAL PROCESS: Each student subject to disciplinary action may formally appeal that action (after paying the fine) by obtaining an appeal form from the Dean of Men/Dean of Women and filing that form, which must present new evidence, with the appropriate dean.
-The deans, at their discretion, may require the student to file other materials in addition to or in place of the aforementioned appeal form.
-Upon receipt of an appeal, the appropriate dean will oversee a background investigation of the violation in question.
-The dean will notify the student of the administrative decision on the appeal.
+- 1. NOTIFICATION OF STUDENT VIOLATION: The Dean of Men's or Dean of Women's Office receives a report about a student's violation of school policy.
+Reports of student violations are generated by, but not limited to, resident assistants, house directors, security personnel, public safety officials, and other staff and students.
+The dean will notify a student of the violation report and details of the violation and its consequences.
+Secured copies of disciplinary documents are typically provided to appropriate college administrators. - 2.
+CONSEQUENCES: The administration reserves the right both to define the severity of the violation and to choose the appropriate consequences.
+Such options include, but are not limited to, fines and community service.
+More serious violations might result in suspension or expulsion. - 3.
+APPEAL PROCESS: Each student subject to disciplinary action may formally appeal that action by obtaining an appeal form from the Dean of Men/Dean of Women and completing that form, which must present all relevant evidence.
+The deans, at their discretion, may request additional information or materials in addition to interviewing other individuals.
+The appeal includes a new review of the evidence as well as a review of the severity of the violation and the consequences.
+The severity and consequences may be: 1) reaffirmed; 2) reduced, completely or partially; or 3)

+increased.
+The dean will notify the student of the administrative decision following the appeal.
 In instances of suspension or expulsion, the student may file an appeal with the administrative office that supervises the dean who made the initial disciplinary decision within five business days.
-Any reversed decisions will result in a refund of the originally paid fine.
+Any reversed decisions will result in a refund of any originally paid fines.

-4. SOCIAL PROBATION: A student may be placed on social probation when his/her behavior demonstrates a significant break in commitment to the Honor Code; has been cited, arrested and/ or convicted of violating a local, state or federal law, or has committed serious infractions of the Regulations for Proper Student Conduct and other College Regulations and Policies.
-Social Probation typically requires a student to remain free of violations for the remainder of the semester and possibly the following semester, to pay a fine, and to complete service hours.
-If a student violates the agreement of Social Probation, the student may be immediately suspended from school.

-5. SUSPENSION AND EXPULSION: Suspension means the student will be removed as a student from Hillsdale College.
+- 4. SOCIAL PROBATION: A student may be placed on social probation when his/her behavior demonstrates a significant break in commitment to the Honor Code.
+Such instances may include, but are not limited to, the student having been cited, arrested and/or convicted of violating a local, state or federal law, or having committed serious infractions of the Regulations for Proper Student Conduct and other College Regulations and Policies.
+Social probation typically requires a student to remain free of violations for the remainder of the semester and possibly ensuing semesters, to pay a fine, and to complete service hours.
+Violating the agreement of social probation may result in suspension. - 5.
+SUSPENSION AND EXPULSION: Suspension means the student will be removed indefinitely as a student from Hillsdale College.
 The length of suspension depends upon the violation and discretion of the appropriate dean.
 Expulsion means the student will be removed permanently as a student from Hillsdale College and his/her matriculation is terminated.
-The College reserves the right to deny readmission for cause to any student.

-6. PARENT NOTIFICATION: Hillsdale College reserves the right to notify the parents of a student's violation at the dean's discretion.
+The College reserves the right to deny readmission to any student. - 6.
+PARENT NOTIFICATION: Hillsdale College reserves the right to notify the parents of a student's violation.